manishpatel2811/TheroticalContent/Cassandra-11-Concurrency-Control.md

 ## Atomicity

-2In Cassandra, a write is atomic at the row-level, meaning inserting or updating columns in a row is treated as one write operation.
+In Cassandra, a write is atomic at the row-level, meaning inserting or updating columns in a row is treated as one write operation.
 Cassandra does not support transactions in the sense of bundling multiple row updates into one all-or-nothing operation.
 Nor does it roll back when a write succeeds on one replica, but fails on other replicas.
 It is possible in Cassandra to have a write operation report a failure to the client, but still actually persist the write to a replica.

 For example, if using a write consistency level of QUORUM with a replication factor of 3, Cassandra will replicate the write to all nodes in the cluster and wait for acknowledgement from two nodes.
 If the write fails on one of the nodes but succeeds on the other, Cassandra reports a failure to replicate the write on that node.
 However, the replicated write that succeeds on the other node is not automatically rolled back.